vishakhmv/Gamefull/README.md

 ### Game Modes

 😈 **Troll Feature:** Both game modes in Tic Tac Goo are cursed!
-The turn indicator will intentionally malfunction and display the **wrong turn** to constantly mess with players' heads.
+The turn indicator will intentionally malfunction and display the **wrong turn** to mess with players’ heads.
+And just when you think you’ve won… the game pulls its final prank—if **X wins, it shows O as the winner**, and if **O wins, it shows X instead!**

 #### 1. Tic Tac Toe (3x3)
 This mode follows the traditional two-player Tic Tac Toe format: